jht1493/ICM-2020-Code/weeks/01_intro.md

 ### Try

-- clicking each button repeatedly and observe the laying of the colors
+- clicking each button repeatedly and observe the layering of the colors

 - low values of alpha eg. 10, and compare to medium alpha value eg. 100